voyagebagage/view-booster-pwa/README.md

 It will take you 2 minutes to get started
 ---
 1. Make/Choose a YT playlist
-2. Clone the repository and install the web app or go directly to the [website/deploy](https://this-is-view-booster-yt.netlify.app/)<br/>
+2. Clone/Copy the repository on your computer ([how to clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository))
  2.1 Dev ref queries
-3. Install it or use it in the browser
+3. Start the server on your laptop EASY, only works locally
-4. Find your Chrome path on your computer
+4. Install it or use it in the browser
-5. Install the server, find the repository [here]()
+5. Find your Chrome path on your computer

 2.1 req.query , only for devs
 ---